Guide from the Marina Weight Management Center

 - upper gastrointestinal tract radiography, which entails ingesting a special dye while your digestive system is observed by the bariatric specialist on X-ray

 - endoscopy, a test whose aim is to ascertain the size of your stomach

 - eating test, by which the doctor will measure the amount of food you can consume before feeling full

 The medical tests above will also help the bariatric specialist identify other potential problems concerning your digestive tract, such as esophageal abnormalities, gastrogastric fistulas, as well as Roux limb abnormalities.
 Revision bariatric surgery will either correct the original procedure or convert it to another one.
 For instance, a patient who has not benefited from gastric lap band surgery might be recommended a more radical procedure, such as a gastric bypass.
 The bariatric specialist who evaluated you is the only medical professional able to tell you with accuracy which option would imply optimal results for you.

-At Marina Del Rey Hospital, our bariatric surgeons offer several revision weight loss procedures, such as:
+At Cedars-Sinai Marina del Rey Hospital, our bariatric surgeons offer several revision weight management procedures, such as:

-If you are having difficulty after your original bariatric surgery, we strongly encourage you to contact the bariatric specialists at Marina Del Rey Hospital, who will thoroughly assess your health to ultimately guide you towards the most effective revision weight loss procedure.
+If you are having difficulty after your original bariatric surgery, we strongly encourage you to contact the bariatric specialists at Cedars-Sinai Marina del Rey Hospital, who will thoroughly assess your health to ultimately guide you toward the most effective revision weight loss procedure.
 Regardless of how severe your health problems are, we will provide you with superior care and services in a professional and compassionate environment.